 The first time I made biltong in my garage, I came home from work one evening to find the whole batch had gone mouldy.
 I realised then that I needed a stronger system.
 I redesigned my biltong box to make sure it included airflow and the right heat to remove moisture from the meat.

-Now after we have made our biltong, we put it in a brown paper bag in the cupboard until we are ready to eat it, we mix it around every few days to ensure air circulates all around the biltong.
+Now after we have made our biltong, we cut it and we put it in a brown paper bag in the cupboard until we are ready to eat it, we mix it around every few days to ensure air circulates all around the biltong.

 If you are storing biltong in the fridge, it is best to use vacuum bags, keep the bags sealed, until you decide to eat it.
 Be aware the wetter the biltong is, the shorter the lifespan is.